 - Remember your yoga.
 Yoga is not only practiced within the confines of a studio.
 Your breath is always moving.
 You can choose to do things mindfully and have empathic engagements with others.
 As you learn to cultivate non-judgment of yourself within your yoga practice, you can learn to use non-judgment within your everyday life.
 The lessons taught within the studio walls were not meant to stay there.
 They are meant to be embodied within your every breath and interaction.
 Remember your yoga.

-So just bear in mind, there is no end game.
+Keep in mind, there is no end game.
 Yoga is a life long practice and a lifestyle.
-Keep coming to class, be open, work hard, and everything you wish for your practice and your life is coming your way.
+Continue to attend class, be open, work hard, and know that everything you wish for your practice and your life is on its way.